 The grounds on which the cottages are built are themselves steeped in history.
 Once the site of a much-loved family home with its own picturesque garden, here is where you will find evidence of hope and life arising from the ashes.
 Many of the thriving plants, including daffodils and other bulbs, were salvaged from the block and worked into the new garden design, and when speaking with the proud new owners it is clear that they have taken care in ensuring the previous residents, who found it too painful to stay on post-fire, and their history in the area are not forgotten.

-After settling in and declaring we could quite easily call both our cottage and the tone itself home one day, we journeyed down the road to Buxton Ridge Winery.
+After settling in and declaring we could quite easily call both our cottage and the town itself home one day, we journeyed down the road to Buxton Ridge Winery.

 Buxton Ridge Winery, 88 Seal Rock Road, Buxton